adamdsmith/MABMreportr/README.md

 ![Select MABM database file](./README-figs/select_MABM_database.png)

-With the MABM database identified, the macro within is call and relevant data from the MABM database exported to a few \*.xlsx files in the directory you specified initially.
-Note that this exporting scheme has not been tested on Mac OS X or Linux machines.
+With the MABM database identified, the macro within is called and relevant data from the MABM database exported to a few \*.xlsx files in the directory you specified previously.
+Note that this exporting scheme has not been tested, and probably fails spectacularly, on Mac OS X or Linux machines.

-And, when all goes well, you’ll be notified on the console.
+You’ll be notified on the console of the success or failure of this process.

 ![Success](./README-figs/MABM_export_success.png)

-If the data files exported from the MABM database already exist on your computer (e.g., because you’re preparing to create annual reports for the newest year of surveys), you’ll be prompted to confirm the overwrite of these files.
+If the data files exported from the MABM database already exist on your computer (e.g., because you’re replacing last year’s database exports with those from the newest year of surveys), you’ll be prompted to confirm the overwrite of these files.

 ![Overwrite?](./README-figs/replace_existing.png)

 ### Generating annual reports

 The function then moves on to generating reports.
-By default, `MABM_report` will generate a report for the current calendar year (change with the `year` argument) for the one or more stations selected from the dialog box; select multiple stations by holding down the control/command button and clicking addition stations.
+By default, `MABM_report` will generate a report for the current calendar year (you can make historic reports by changing the `year` argument) for the one or more stations selected from the dialog box; select multiple stations by holding down the control/command button and clicking addition stations.

 ![Pick a station(s), any station(s)](./README-figs/select_stations.png)

 The progress of report generation is reported to the console.
 Of course successful report generation requires that the MABM database contains data for a given station in the specified year.
-If not, that station is skipped and a error message is returned.
+If not, that station is skipped and an message indicating this fact is returned.

 ![Report generation progress](./README-figs/reports_complete.png)

-By default (`distribute = TRUE`), the function looks for a particular file hierarchy in the directory specified initially to contain (or in which to output) MABM exports and attempts to place the output report in an ‘Annual Report’ directory within the base directory for each MABM station, if it can be located.
+By default (`distribute = TRUE`), the function looks for a particular file hierarchy in the directory specified to house the MABM database exports.
+Specifically, it attempts to place the output report in an ‘Annual Report’ directory within the base/home directory for each MABM station, if it can be located.
 Again, to work properly, this requires a specific directory hierarchy.
-Please see the Details section of `?MABM_report` for more information.
-This default behavior can be overridden by setting `update = FALSE` and specifying an output location using the `out_dir` argument.
-See `?MABM_report` form additional information.
+Please see the Details section of `?MABM_report` for more information and an example hierarchy.
+If `distribute = TRUE` but the base/home directory is not located, or if `distribute = FALSE`, the output report is placed in a generic ‘Annual Reports’ directory alongside the MABM database exports.

 Likewise, by default (`interactive = TRUE`), the function generates an interactive `leaflet` map of georeferenced bat detections for each